xplor-pay/xplor-pay-mobile-android/KOTLIN_README.md

 ## Getting information related to the card reader status

-You can obtain a ReaderInfo  object from **ClearentWrapperDefaults.pairedReader**.
 Sometimes you will need to request and display new information related to the reader like battery status or signal strength.
 You can achieve this by using the **startDeviceInfoUpdate()** method, calling this method will start fetching new information from the connected reader.
 To receive updates about the reader you must implement the **interface ReaderStatusListener** which has a method **fun onReaderStatusUpdate(readerStatus: ReaderStatus?)** that will be called.
 After implementing the interface you can register and unregister for updates with the methods **addReaderStatusListener(listener: ReaderStatusListener)**, respectively **removeReaderStatusListener(listener: ReaderStatusListener)**.